All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-On this particular morning, I got up before the sunrise and actually found a place that was open.
+On this particular morning, I got up before the sunrise and actually found a place that was open to grab a coffee.
 I got a hot cappuccino and walked towards the Mediterranean Sea.
 I walked so much that day and had a great time exploring!
-I even tried getting lost, but that never works :-)
+I even tried getting lost, but that never works :)

 _